NREL/EnergyPlus/design/FY2024/DuctModelRoadMap.md

 Gu: There are two types of makeup air.
 The first type is that the makeup aie flows from outdoor to a zone, equivalent to Infiltration.
 The second type is that the makeup air flows from a zone to another zone, equivalent to Mixing object.
 It is possible to assign makeup air into Infiltration and Mixing airflows and call ZoneAirMassFlowConservation to perform mass conservation.

+### Discussion in the conference call on 2/22/24 ###

+Scott and Gu attended the conference call.

+#### New objects ####

+Scott prefer to use 3 new objects to represent conduction, leakage and makeup air, respectively.

+#### Supply leak calculation ####

+Scott also agrees to calculate equivalent temperature and humidity ratio after supply leak without chancge the mass flow rate of Airloop mass flow rate.

+#### Have a concern ####

+Although Scott accepts the proposed new and existing objects, he would like to reserve his opinion: no AFN names for none AFN approach.

+Gu's response: In order to keep the roadmap moving, the existing AFN objects will be used.

 ## Roadmap ##

 The roadmap presents my view to implement simplified duct model without using the AFN model.
-The proposed new feature should meet the above requirements and include a new object and possible modifications of existing objects.
-The present document addresses the possible inputs.
+The proposed new feature should meet the above requirements and include three new objects and possible modifications of existing objects.
+The present document addresses the possible inputs and partial design document so far.

+Any more design document will be followed.

 The following figure represents proposed duct configuration.